-The WFD risk assessment in relation to urban waste water treatment plants was updated in 2008 to feed into the draft RBMPs with a further update currently underway (due for completion by November 2009).
+WFD risk assessments were carried out in relation to urban waste water treatment plants in 2004/5.
+These risk assessments were updated in 2008 to feed into the draft RBMPs with a further update currently underway (due for completion by November 2009).
 The plants were designated as 'at risk' for a variety of reasons including:

-- A Insufficient capacity existing load - B Insufficient WWTP capacity future load - C Insufficient assimilative capacity for BOD existing load - D Insufficient assimilative capacity for BOD future load - E Insufficient assimilative capacity for nutrients existing load - F Insufficient assimilative capacity for nutrients future load - G Historical deterioration in downstream Q value where the Q station is within 3 kilometres of the outfall - H Downstream Q value is less than 4 where the Q station is within 3 kilometres of the outfall - I Deterioration in upstream to downstream Q value were the distance between Q stations is less then 3 kilometres - J Exceedance of bathing water quality within 1 kilometre of the outfall - K Exceedance of shellfish water quality within 1 kilometre of the outfall - L Expert opinion
+- A Insufficient WWTP capacity existing load - B Insufficient WWTP capacity future load - C Insufficient assimilative capacity for BOD existing load - D Insufficient assimilative capacity for BOD future load - E Insufficient assimilative capacity for nutrients existing load - F Insufficient assimilative capacity for nutrients future load - G Historical deterioration in downstream Q value where the Q station is within 3 kilometres of the outfall - H Downstream Q value is less than 4 where the Q station is within 3 kilometres of the outfall - I Deterioration in upstream to downstream Q value were the distance between Q stations is less then 3 kilometres - J Exceedance of bathing water quality within 1 kilometre of the outfall - K Exceedance of shellfish water quality within 1 kilometre of the outfall - L Expert opinion